benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 The boilerplate code is considerably smaller and easier to understand.

-The old way of writing custom validation rules will still work.
+That said, the old way of writing custom validation rules will still work.

 See the pull request on GitHub: [[10.x] Make invokable rules default](https://github.com/laravel/docs/pull/8165)

 **There's more to come until February 2023.
-Be sure to [follow me on Twitter](https://twitter.com/benjamincrozat) and [subscribe to my newsletter](#newsletter)!**
+If you're feeling like a ninja, [follow me on Twitter](https://twitter.com/benjamincrozat) and [subscribe to my newsletter](#newsletter)!**